 Bowl 4: Man was scorched by fire from the sun.

-- Everything in the sea died.
+• Everything in the sea will die.

-- Fire from the sun burned men.
+• Fire from the sun will burn men.

 Jesus said: "I testify to everyone who hears the words of the prophecy of this book, if anyone adds to them, may God add to him the plagues which are written in this book" (Revelation 22:18).